 - 11.31 Privacy Safeguard 11 requires an entity to take reasonable steps to ensure the quality of CDR data at the following points in time: - for data holders: at the time the entity is required or authorised, or throughout the period in which the entity is required or authorised, to disclose CDR data under the CDR Rules.
 This includes when a data holder discloses CDR data: - o to accredited data recipients under rule 4.6 in the CDR Rules, and - o to consumers under rule 3.4 in the CDR Rules - for accredited data recipients: at the time the entity discloses CDR data when required or authorised under the CDR Rules.
-This includes (but is not limited to) when an accredited data recipient discloses CDR data to: - o an accredited data recipient under paragraph 7.5(1)(g) in the CDR Rules24 - \circ the consumer under paragraph 7.5(1)(c) in the CDR Rules - an outsourced service provider, sponsor or affiliate under paragraph 7.5(1)(d) in the CDR Rules - \circ a trusted adviser under paragraph 7.5(1)(ca) in the CDR Rules - a specified person (in the case of a CDR insight) under paragraph 7.5(1)(ca) in the CDR Rules, or - \circ a CDR representative under paragraph 7.5(1)(h) in the CDR Rules. - 11.32 At other times, regular reviews of the quality of CDR data held by the entity may also assist to ensure the CDR data is accurate, up-to-date and complete at the time it is disclosed.
+This includes (but is not limited to) when an accredited data recipient discloses CDR data to: - o an accredited data recipient under paragraph 7.5(1)(i) in the CDR Rules24 - o the consumer under paragraph 7.5(1)(d) in the CDR Rules - o an outsourced service provider (OSP) under paragraph 7.5(1)(f) in the CDR Rules - o a sponsor or affiliate under paragraph 7.5(1)(f) in the CDR Rules - o a trusted adviser under paragraph 7.5(1)(e) in the CDR Rules - o a specified person (in the case of a CDR insight) under paragraph 7.5(1)(e) in the CDR Rules - o a specified person (in the case of a business consumer disclosure) under paragraph 7.5(1)(e) in the CDR Rules, or - o a CDR representative under paragraph 7.5(1)(j) in the CDR Rules.